marvinobig/marvinobig.github.io/README.md

 This is my portfolio website.
 [View](https://marvinobig.github.io/) to learn a little about me, my skills, my projects & how to contact me.

-## Languages/Tools used:
+## Languages/Tools used

 - HTML
-- SCSS
+- SCSS Modules
-- Visual Studio Code
-- Firefox Dev Tools
-- Chrome Dev Tools
-- Favicon.cc
+- React Js

 ## Live Link